How Does Work Injury Rehabilitation Work?

 Once your claim has been approved, you can begin your rehabilitation program.
 You are required to notify your employer and the insurer when you have fully recovered and return to work.
 Some programs will continue to pay disability compensation depending on the nature and severity of the injury.

 If you have been injured on the job, our team at Move Better has the experience to help you understand your benefits and design a therapy program that will get you back to work as quickly as possible.
-Call us today at (434)-817-0980 to find out if we can help you!
+Contact Move Better Physical Therapy or call us at 434-817-0980 to find out if we can help you!